VZout/research/paper.md

 link-citations: true
 titlegraphic: images/pipeline.jpg
 citation-style: nature.csl
 abstract: In 2018 NVIDIA Released their GPU architecture, called Turing [@nvidia:ta].
 Its main feature is ray-tracing [@nvidia:rtx] but Turing also introduces several other developmens that look very intereresting on their own.
 One of these developements is the concept of *mesh shaders*.
 But what are mesh shaders and how can we improve use them to improve your renderer?
+I will also be investigating which different optimization techniques within mesh shading have the biggest impact on performance.
 header-includes: |
     \usepackage{supertabular,booktabs}
 secPrefix: